CodeAndCrux/codeandcrux.github.io/_posts/2022-01-11-when-i-needed-patience.md

 The next time I went to confession, I was eager to know my penance.
 It was the second Saturday in December.
 The Gospel reading for that Sunday was Luke 3:10–18.
 In the reading, the crowds ask John the Baptist, “what should we do?”

 In the spirit of the Sunday reading, the priest gave me one of the heftier penances I have ever been given.
+I think he might have been in a bad mood that day too, but it worked out.
 He told me to ask God what I should do each day, and then spend six to ten minutes listening for his answer, and do this until January 1st.
 “By then,” he said, “you should have a good idea of what God wants you to do.”

 I took that penance seriously.
 I wanted to know what I should do, and who better to tell me than God himself?
 So this was my mantra each day: “God, the Father, what should I do?
 Jesus Christ, the son and redeemer, what should I do?
 Holy Spirit, what should I do?
 Saint John the Baptist, what should I do?”
 I didn’t get an answer right away this time, but when I needed it, it came.